Hancock's Half Hour: Series 3 (1955–1956)

-Episodes 4, 5, 7, 9, 10, 11, 15 and 17 no longer exist.
-Only a short extract from episode 12 survives; this plus episodes 8 and 16 only survive in poor sound quality.
-However, in April 2014 the BBC re-recorded "The New Neighbour", "The Breakfast Cereal" and "The Newspaper", selected by and recorded in the presence of Galton and Simpson, with Kevin McNally as Tony Hancock.
-The episodes were broadcast in October & November 2014 to celebrate the sixtieth anniversary of their first airing.
-Episode 4 was rerecorded in August 2016.
+Episodes 4, 5, 7, 9, 10, 11, 12, 15 and 17 no longer exist.
+A short extract from episode 12 survives; this plus the only known copies of episodes 8 and 16 are lower-quality off-air recordings.
+"The Blackboard Jungle" was recovered in 2002 from off-air home recordings made by listener Vic Rogers, along with the original version of "The New Secretary" from series 4.

-On 21 July 2015 the BBC re-recorded "The Red Planet" and "How Hancock Won The War" for broadcast in November as part of the second series of "The Missing Hancocks" on Radio 4.
+In April 2014 the BBC re-recorded "The New Neighbour", "The Breakfast Cereal" and "The Newspaper", selected by and recorded in the presence of Galton and Simpson, for the first series of The Missing Hancocks.
+The episodes were broadcast on Radio 4 in October and November 2014.
+On 21 July 2015 the BBC re-recorded "The Red Planet" and "How Hancock Won The War" (which, though not missing, is the poorest-quality surviving recording) for broadcast in November as part of the second series.
 "A Visit To Russia" and "The Trial of Father Christmas" were re-recorded in September 2015 for broadcast in December.
-It was also announced by producer Neil Pearson that the Missing Hancocks will run for four series and re-record all of the missing episodes.
 On 3 September 2017 the BBC re-recorded "The Winter Holiday" for broadcast in the fourth series.

 Episode 11 of the third series was supposed to be a new episode called "The Counterfeiter", about Bill Kerr being forced to get a job, but the script went unused and a new version of "Cinderella Hancock" was recorded in its place.
 On 11 January 2019, the cast of The Missing Hancocks recorded the episode for the first time at the BBC Radio Theatre.
-It was broadcast as an episode of The Missing Hancocks on 1 January 2020.
+It was broadcast on 1 January 2020.
 "The New Year Resolutions" was re-recorded on 13 January 2019 for broadcast on 31 December 2020.